ZzBombardierzZ/Professionals_Playground-Epoch_1.0.7.1-Issue_Tracking/discord_ingame_rules.md

 ## **💣 Kamikaze Rules**
 - **No Kamikazing in Aircraft:** Kamikaze actions inside any aircraft are strictly prohibited.
-- **No Kamikazing in Trader Areas:** Do not engage in kamikaze tactics within trader zones.
+- **No Ramming in Trader Areas:** Do not engage in kamikaze/ramming tactics within trader zones.
 - **Allowed Actions:** Using ground vehicles outside of safezone to hit other vehicles.

 ## **💬 Behavior & Side Chat**